Delivery of your newspaper might be delayed this morning

-Delivery of your News-Journal will be delayed this morning due to press issues.
+Delivery of your News-Journal could be delayed this morning due to press issues.

 Papers are expected to be delivered by 10 a.m.